kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_07_Lab7_Ex2_Retention_Policies.md

 2. In the **Data lifecycle management** window, in the list of tabs that appear across the top of the page, select **Retention policies** (if another tab is selected).

-3. On the **Retention policies** tab, select the check box next to **Test user email retention**, and then select **Disable policy** on the menu bar.  <br/>
+3. On the **Retention policies** tab, select the check box next to **Test user email retention**, and then select **Disable policy** on the menu bar.
 Once the policy is disabled, a message will briefly appear at the top of the page indicating the policy is disabled.
 You can test this out by once again selecting the check box next to **Test user email retention**.
 Note that the menu bar includes an **Enable policy** option.
 This option indicates the policy is currently disabled.
 You can now proceed to the remaining steps in this task to create Adatum's official, organization-wide email retention policy.

-4. On the **Retention policies** tab, select **+New retention policy** on the menu bar.
+4. On the **Retention policies** tab, select **+ New retention policy** on the menu bar.
 This initiates the **Create retention policy** wizard.

 5. On the **Name your retention policy** page, enter **Adatum email retention** in the **Name** field and then select **Next**.